Dynamics 365 Point of Sale (POS) Integration & Setup

 Timeout & Retry Logic: Payment transactions fail when: network latency exceeds timeout (e.g., 30s), payment processor is temporarily unavailable, or card reader has hardware issues.
 Proper SDK configuration includes: (1) reasonable timeouts (30-60s, not 5s), (2) automatic retry logic (retry 2-3 times before failing), (3) fallback options (offline payment authorization or manual entry).
 Without this, every intermittent network glitch causes a transaction failure and customer frustration.

-Payment Terminal Brands & Setup: Common terminals: Ingenico (Nexo protocol), PAX (proprietary), Clover, Adyen.
+Payment Terminal Brands & Setup: Common terminals: Ingenico (Nexo protocol), PAX (proprietary), Adyen.
 Each brand has slightly different integration, but D365 Payment SDK abstracts most differences.
 During POS setup, register the payment processor integration in Dynamics 365 Headquarters → Payment Terminal Settings, then configure the POS terminal ID in Store Settings.
 Test payment transactions in sandbox mode before going live.

 PCI Compliance & Security: Never store raw card data (PAN, CVV) in POS logs or local caches.
 Use tokenization exclusively—exchange the card for a token (which is safe to store) and use the token for future transactions.
 D365 handles this via the Payment SDK; ensure your custom code doesn’t circumvent it.
 Audit POS logs quarterly for any instances where raw card data was logged (this is a PCI violation).